cioos-siooc/cioos-datasets-compliance/README.md

 # erddap-datasets-compliance

-Runs the IOOS compliance checker on all datasets of a list of ERDDAP servers.
+A wrapper for [erddap-compliance](https://github.com/cioos-siooc/erddap-compliance), runs the [IOOS compliance checker](https://github.com/ioos/compliance-checker) on all datasets of a list of ERDDAP servers.
 Uses Github cronjobs and Gitpages to create reports nightly.

 To run on an ERDDAP server: